 Although there are no rules to determine, in general terms, what kind of speech should or should not be allowed in private online platforms, certain platforms should be seen more as “public spaces” to the extent that occupy an important role in the public sphere.[25]
 These actors have assumed functions in the production and distribution process of media services which, until recently, had been performed only (or mostly) by traditional media organisations[26].
 As a matter of fact, online platforms increasingly play an essential role of speech enablers and pathfinders to information, becoming instrumental for media’s outreach as well as for Internet users’ access to them[27].

-Established principles and best-practices[28] can serve to identify certain red-lines that should not be crossed.
 As a general rule, any restriction on the kind of content permitted on a particular platform should be clearly stated and communicated within the ToS.
-In addition, platforms should provide effective mechanisms aimed at signaling and eventually removing content that is forbidden under the applicable legitimate laws (e.g. hate speech, child pornography, and incitement to violence, as well as other kinds of undesirable content, such as unsolicited communications for direct marketing purposes or security threats).
+In addition, platforms should provide effective mechanisms aimed at signaling and eventually removing content that is forbidden under the applicable legitimate laws (e.g. illegal content such as child pornographyas well as other kinds of undesirable content, such as hate speach, spam or malware).
 However, such mechanisms shall be necessary and proportionate to their purpose.[29]
-It is of utmost importance that the rules imposing such restrictions are not formulated in a way to affect potentially legitimate content, as they would otherwise constitute a basis for censorship.
+It is of utmost importance that the rules and procedures imposing such restrictions are not formulated in a way to affect potentially legitimate content, as they would otherwise constitute a basis for censorship.

-Similarly, although platforms can legitimately remove speech in order to enforce their terms of service, either on their own motion or upon complaint, such terms of service should be clear and transparent in their definition of the content that will be restricted within the platform, including the use of certain screen names.
-Lastly,To this end, pplatforms may legitimately prohibit the use of the name, trademark or likeness of others, when such use would constitute an infringement of the rights of third parties.
-However, platforms operator should always provide clear mechanisms to notify those platform users whose content has been removed and provide them with an opportunity to challenge and override illegitimate restrictions.
+Similarly, although platforms can legitimately remove content that is not allowed by their terms of service, either on their own motion or upon complaint, such terms of service should be clear and transparent in their definition of the content that will be restricted within the platform.
+However, platforms enjoying a dominant position within a national market shall not restrict content beyond the limits defined by the legitimate law.
+Lastly,platforms may legitimately prohibit the use of the name, trademark or likeness of others, when such use would constitute an infringement of the rights of third parties.
+However, platforms operator should always provide clear mechanisms to notify those platform users whose content has been removed or prohibited and provide them with an opportunity to challenge and override illegitimate restrictions.

 B. Government blocking and takedowns